hkggerry/Marvel-Plus/README.md

 # Welcome to my Project 4 - Marvel+

-I have created a webpage where users can watch movies and leave movies reviews when they are logged in.
+I have created a webpage where account users can watch movies and leave movies reviews when they are logged in.
+Combining with React on frontend and Ruby on Rails for backend, I was able to easily create a functional webpage.

+Guide to use Marvel+

+1. In the beginning of the webpage, user has the option to login or sign up to access account exclusive functions.
+2. Once logged in, user may navigate to the "Movies + TV Series" tab either to watch movies or leave reviews.
+3. Users can browse all exisiting reviews, but can only edit or delete the reviews belong to themselves.
+4. "Recently Added" and "Cast Members" tabs do not have functions a user can interact with other than for browsing.
+5. "Cast Members" tab showcases the power of Join Table.
+Users can view which movies the actors/ actresses are featured.
+6. When a user is finished with the app, simply clicking "Logout" button will log a user out.

+Challenges

+1. Creating a functional login/ signup button
+2. Building full CRUD for Reviews
+3. Making sense to the concepts of a join table

+This website might look simple, but I have poured my heart into creating this project.
+Thanks for checking out my project!

 # Project Template: React/Rails API